wp-plugins/tinymce-advanced/readme.txt

 = No styles are imported in the Styles drop-down menu. =

-These styles (just the classes) are imported from your current themes style.css file.
+These styles (just the classes) are imported from your current theme style.css file.
 However some themes use @import to load the actual css file(s).
 Tiny does not follow these links.
 To make the classes appear, add their names to tinymce.css file located in "tinymce-advanced/css".
-You don’t need to copy the whole classes, just add the names, like that:
+You do not need to copy the whole classes, just add the names, like that:

     .my-class{}
     .my-other-class{}